 I’ve taken classes at each of these online schools, so I’ve given you my personal opinion of where I see the strengths and weaknesses of each program.
 I hope you find this series helpful and that it gives you confidence to choose the herbal study program that is right for you.

-My goal is to give you self-assurance in growing and using herbs so that you can choose your own path, whether formal education, in-person workshops, books, or self-study.
+My goal is to give you self-assurance in growing and using herbs so that you can choose your own path, whether formal education, online classes, an herbal membership, like this one, in-person workshops, books, or self-study.
 The study of our plant allies and the miracle of healing, is a study that can hold you for a lifetime.

 What is the name of the course?